'Toy boy': Gyrating man assaults stranger at shopping centre

 She pushed Rowe away and, as she did, he reached out and grabbed her breast and bottom.

-As she continued to back away from him, he kissed her on the cheek before she left the area and alerted police.
+As she continued to back away from him, he kissed her on the cheek before she left and alerted police.

 Shortly after, Rowe sat outside the Subway store at the Westown Shops with his penis fully exposed.